 An excellent article on the history of the building and the bar appeared on the 'Urban Milwaukee' web site in 2016, in an article titled "Woody's is a Ramshackle Gay Bar".
 The article offered an excellent description of the current state of the bar, as well as the colorful history of the building.

 During Steve's original owenrship, he somehow found and acquired the "dildo wagon" or cart that was once in the legendary Wreck Room bar.
-The wagon was not always assembled, but when it was, it made an interesting setting to hold pizza, barbecue, or whatever is being served at Packer games or other events.
+Known for the maybe-life-size "dildo" carved as the wagon yoke, the wagon was not always assembled, but when it was, it made an interesting setting to hold pizza, barbecue, or whatever is being served at Packer games or other events.
 Much earlier, the bar had also resurrected one other Wreck Room tradition: salted-in-the-shell peanuts were available in a barrel virtually all the time.
 As at the Wreck Room, patrons were encouraged to throw the shells on the floor.

-Unfortunately, the original cart is no longer owned by the current bar: legend has it that previous-owner Steve kept the wagon when he sold the bar.
-However as of mid-2018, the 'dildo yoke' was still in the back bar area, making a curious piece of 'furniture' of which few people know the back-story.
+Unfortunately, the original cart is no longer owned by the current bar: legend has it that previous-owner Steve kept the wagon wheels and undercarriage when he sold the bar.
+However as of mid-2018, the 'dildo yoke' and wagon top was still in the back bar area, making a curious piece of 'furniture' of which few people know the back-story.

 On January 1, 2019, shortly after the midnight toast, the bar changed hands once again.
 Alan Kettering left a 9-to-5 engineering office job to buy the bar, and planned to make important but subtle improvements over time.
 But he wanted to keep the bar basically as it had been: laid back at times and busy at others, with a mix of regulars and newcomers.
 And he intended to continue to make Packer Games the best and most popular of any LGBT bar in the city.